Lee Jin-wook: 2000–2009: Education and career beginnings

-Lee Jin-wook studied Environmental Engineering at Cheongju University and made a switch for acting.
+Lee Jin-wook studied Environmental Engineering at Cheongju University, but made a switch for acting.
 He began his career in the entertainment industry modelling in commercials.
-His first minor acting roles consist of General Hospital The Movie : A Thousand Days and the 2004 South Korean film Once Upon a Time in High School starring Kwon Sang-woo, Ahn Nae-sang, Joo Jin-mo, and Seo Dong-won.
-Lee landed his first television acting role in the TV Movie, Bad Girl, in 2004 and later scored other roles in the television dramas Alone in Love, Someday, Smile Again, and Resurrection starring Uhm Tae-woong.
-In 2006, Lee starred in the South Korean film A Dirty Carnival.
+Lee landed his first television acting role in the television dramas, Resurrection, in 2005 and later scored other roles in the television dramas Alone in Love, Someday, Smile Again.

-Lee achieved commercial success and Hallyu star status after his portrayal as the second male lead in the television series Air City where he went on to date his co-star Choi Ji-woo for three years.
+Lee achieved commercial success and Hallyu star status after his portrayal as the second male lead in the television series Air City, where he went on to date his co-star Choi Ji-woo for three years.
 Lee continued to land lead roles playing the president's son in Formidable Rivals, a plastic surgeon in the series Before and After, and a newly married chaebol in Glass Castle.
 He also made a cameo in The Road Home.

 2009–2016: Military enlistment and further success

 Lee then served his two-year mandatory military service from May 6, 2009, to March 7, 2011, at the Defense Media Agency of the Ministry of National Defense.

 After his military discharge in 2011, Lee starred in his comeback project, Myung-wol the Spy where he played a North Korean agent.
 He then went on to star in the romantic comedy drama I Need Romance 2012 alongside Jung Yu-mi.
 Lee then landed his most high-profile role yet as a TV anchor named Park Sun-woo in the time-traveling romance Nine alongside Jo Yoon-hee.